 Learn how to make this copycat Boston Market rotisserie chicken recipe and have a filling home-cooked dinner tonight.
 Don’t worry!
 You don’t need a rotisserie oven to create a mouthwatering rotisserie chicken with juicy meat and crackly skin.
 Simply marinate your fresh whole chicken with apple cider vinegar, vegetable oil, brown sugar, and minced garlic, then pop the seasoned chicken in the oven.
 It’s that easy!
 Serve this rotisserie-style chicken on your dinner table with homemade mashed potatoes and gravy on the side for a more memorable eating experience.

-Copycat Boston Market Rotisserie Chicken Recipe
+Trussing Chicken to make Boston Market Rotisserie Chicken

 How To Make Copycat Boston Market Rotisserie Chicken

-Preheat your oven to 350 degrees F for 10 to 15 minutes.
+- Preheat the oven to 350 degrees F for 10 to 15 minutes.